The Chess Memory Palace cover

 This chapter has taught you creative memorisation.
 These techniques are sufficient to memorise every composite image in the book.

-At this point, you may think this is a lot of effort, and wonder whether it is easier to drill opening moves the traditional way!
+At this point, you may think this is a lot of effort, and wonder whether it is easier to drill opening moves the traditional way.
 Let me reassure you that memory techniques are worth the trouble.
 Memory palaces can be expanded with virtually no limits, and the time investment scales almost linearly, unlike learning new facts through pure repetition.
 It takes a long time to write all this out, but your mind can process images much faster than words.

 The purpose of The Chess Memory Palace is to apply memory techniques to chess, not to dive deeply into memory techniques themselves.
 If you would like to know more, I have suggested further reading in the Notes at the back of the book.